 If a person who has a valid will marries or has a child, the will is automatically void, with one exception.
 It is valid if it contains a paragraph saying that the will was made in contemplation of the upcoming change.
 Otherwise, after the change occurs, a new will is needed.
 Divorces are treated differently.
 If the party with the will divorces, the will remains valid.
 However, by law the ex-spouse does not receive any benefits.

 It is wise to periodically review any will to be sure it is up to date.
 State laws may change.
 The family membership or property holdings may change.

 Conditions of Wills

 In Georgia, a will maker is not required to leave any property to a spouse or children.
 In other states, the spouse and children are automatically entitled to a specified amount.
-However, in Georgia, a person can disinherit the entire family with a valid will, which is what Arthur did in situation 15.
-All of his property goes to the church.
+However, in Georgia, a person can disinherit the entire family with a valid will.

 Although a person can disinherit his or her family, he or she cannot deprive them entirely.
 Whether a parent or spouse dies with or without a will, a spouse and dependent children in Georgia have a statutory right to support, although the support can be relatively modest.